 The world’s record in dealing with bullies and tyrants has not been good; it remains to be seen if economic sanctions work with the lawless Putin, whose takeover of Crimea has led to a series of disasters for scores of innocent people.
 Thus far sanctions have not worked.
 The incredible brutality of the missiles raining down in the Middle East feels like the mindless violence in the “Game of Thrones.”
 The intransigence of people who live so closely together is mind-boggling, as are the staggering numbers of children who are dying and being maimed.

-But the economic warfare in the U.S. also will have serious worldwide consequences for years to come that are preventable.• America’s labor force is not growing and, even more alarming, its productivity is falling.
+But the economic warfare in the U.S. also will have serious worldwide consequences for years to come that are preventable.

 The number of working age Americans increased 1.2 percent each year in the 1990s.
 In 2013, it increased only 0.4 percent.
 Because of the slow rebound from the 2008 recession, millions have stopped looking for work.
 Many couples of child-bearing age are afraid for economic reasons to have children.
 The influx of immigrants, including the highly skilled, who traditionally have helped to grow the economy, has stopped.
 Congress, which should fix the problem, is broken.